 With today’s declining economy – many of us are on tight budgets.
-Even so – this does doesn’t change the goal that many of us have – to prepare for troubling times ahead for ourselves and out family.
+Even so – this does doesn’t change the goal that many of us have – to prepare for troubling times ahead for ourselves and our family.

-Visiting some websites and reading certain books – you can get the feeling that you have to have a full years supply of freeze dried food, a full military arsenal, and a mountain retreat with a full solar energy system just to be considered somewhat prepared.
+Visiting some websites and reading certain books – you can get the feeling that you have to have a full year’s supply of freeze dried food, a full military arsenal, and a mountain retreat with a full solar energy system just to be considered somewhat prepared.

 There are a lot of inexpensive things that can be done to improve your preparedness level.
 Many of these are very basic and common sense – some not so much.

 Flashlights are available just about everywhere and the cost for performance is dropping all the time.
 Now you can get a very powerful 100+ lumen flashlight at Wally World for under $25.00.
 LED lights are highly recommended as the batteries last much last longer.
 Flashlights are one of the basic building blocks in your preparedness system.

 You can make a great case for purchasing multiple flashlights to equip your home, vehicle and of course your various survival kits and EDC compliments.

 Choosing a specific flashlight with certain capabilities for an equally specific task is fine, but you can save yourself a ton of headaches by purchasing lights that use a common battery.
 Also, carefully consider the type of battery the flashlight utilizes against its expected to performance.

 Any flashlight that uses CR123A or other lithium batteries is going to get expensive to feed over time, for sure, whereas alkaline batteries in common patterns will be significantly less so.

 The headlamp is something of a companion to the flashlight, and although everyone has their preference neither truly replaces the other in your survival arsenal.